 Make a data protection request

 Bracknell Forest Council and West Berkshire Council (and Wokingham Council with regards to Trading Standards service) are the Data Controllers for personal data that is given directly to us.

 Under data protection law, anyone can ask if an organisation holds personal information about them.
 Should you wish to do this then you can make an application to the relevant council.

-Your personal data will be used in line with the EU General Data Protection Regulation (GDPR) to process your application or the service you require by the Public Protection Partnership.
+Your personal data will be used in line with the UK GDPR to process your application or the service you require by the Public Protection Partnership.
 The retention period is set in legislation or as required for the service that is being provided.
 Your data will not be kept for longer than is necessary.

 If you are not satisfied with the way the Public Protection Partnership is holding your data, you can contact the Information Commissioner: